McDonald’s Has Yet To Make A Statement About Michael Keaton’s Film, ‘The Founder’

 McDonald’s may not be too pleased with John Lee Hancock’s movie, The Founder, which features Michael Keaton portraying the burger master’s founder, Ray Kroc, but if they are, you wouldn’t know it.

 “To date, according to Mr. Hancock and others, McDonald’s has made no attempt to interfere with The Founder.
 To do so would risk inadvertently promoting the film.
-In a similar situation, Facebook chose not to fight an unflattering portrayal of its chief executive, Mark Zuckerberg, in the 2010 movie The Social Network,” says Michael Cieplymay, writer for the New York Times.
+In a similar situation, Facebook chose not to fight an unflattering portrayal of its chief executive, Mark Zuckerberg, in the 2010 movie The Social Network,” says Michael Cieply, writer for the New York Times.

 Having directed Saving Mr. Banks and The Blind Side, Hancock is not known for having a mean streak and claims that The Founder is basically a biopic of the McDonald’s brand and restaurants, however, don’t expect to see a rise in burger sales either.
 Keaton told Variety that he told Hancock that he wanted to portray Mr. Kroc the way Ray really was with no filter.